-As predators, lions enjoy the chase and are capable of bringing down fairly large animals on their own, although they normally feed on small animals.
+As predators, lions enjoy the chase and are capable of bringing down large animals, although they normally feed on small animals.
 A favorite prey of mountain lions are raccoons.
 As carnivores, virtually all of a mountain lion's diet is meat.
 There are documented cases of lions attacking pets and people.
-Statistically, these occurrences are rare, but non-the-less proper precautions must always be taken.
+Statistically, these occurrences are rare, but proper precautions must always be taken.
 Property owners should report sightings to Public Safety, so it can communicate with Colorado Division of Parks and Wildlife.

 Property owners should heed the following precautions:

 - Closely supervise children when they play outdoors, especially around dawn and dusk when lions are most active.

 - Mow the grass on your lot to eliminate cover for lions, which like to stalk in tall grass and bushes.
 (Contact the Design Review Board before cutting native areas.)

 - Do not leave small children and pets unattended outside during summer.
 Pets should be on a leash.